OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_700.md

 ![](images/700/Lab700_image105.png)

 -       The next page will show the parameter file.
-Keep the default for now and click “Create”.
+Add the following information:
+                MAP amea.*, TARGET oggoow182.mysqltarget.*;

+-       Click **“Create and Run”**.

 ![](images/700/Lab700_image106.png)

--       The replicat will be running , It might fail if you have not started the Pump process on the Mysql side
+-       The replicat will be running , It might fail if you have not started the Pump process on the MySQL side

 ![](images/700/Lab700_image107.png)

 ### **STEP 4**: Loading Data and validating the setup

--       Start MySql Goldengate Process
+-       Start MySQL Goldengate Process

 ![](images/700/Lab700_image108.png)

--       Load the data in Mysql DB with the script present at /home/oracle/OGG181_WHKSHP/Lab7/MySQL/dirsql
+-       Load the data in MySQL DB with the script present at /home/oracle/OGG181_WHKSHP/Lab7/MySQL/dirsql

 ![](images/700/Lab700_image109.png)